by bodysex therapist – kai

 “My orgasms prior to antidepressants made me feel elated, and if I had a sexual partner provided me with sense of warmth/ and emotional closeness”.

 Not being able to orgasm, experience self-pleasure or partnered pleasure is not healthy and can be truly a distressing situation.
 The sexual side effects of antidepressants can contribute to increase stress, anxiety and further depressive symptoms.
 If this occurs they can cause further psychological damage, change the brains plasticity towards emotional love and effect relationship development.
 Sexual pleasure with yourself or partner is one of the most profound bodily experiences we humans can have.
 Sexual pleasure is the glue that binds our relationships and romantic love.
 Having an orgasm happens to be an amazing stress relieving tool.
-To negatively impact this has great consequences for individuals, relationships and society.
+To negatively impact this has great consequences for individuals and society as a whole.